Please be patient with the loading of the data and charts

 Go to Top

-Ground operation map
+Gaza operation map

 At the biginning of the war a map showing where did the ground forces arrived was enlightning, but now it is less relevant.